-Active duty service members have always been able to keep one state as their state of legal residency (usually their Home of Record) for tax purposes even when they move frequently on military orders.
+Active-duty service members have always been able to maintain one state as their state of legal residency (usually their Home of Record) for tax purposes, even when they frequently relocate on military orders.
 A state of legal residence (SLR) is also considered their “domicile” or “resident” state.

-This was not so for the nonmilitary spouse until the Military Spouse Residency Relief Act (MSRRA) was signed in 2009.
-Since then, a nonmilitary spouse of a service member may be able to keep the same resident state of the military spouse regardless of which state they live in.
+This was not the case for nonmilitary spouses until the Military Spouse Residency Relief Act (MSRRA) was signed into law in 2009.
+Since then, a nonmilitary spouse of a service member may be able to retain the same resident state as the military spouse, regardless of the state in which they reside.

-The Veterans Benefits and Transition Act of 2018 allows military spouses to elect to file a state resident return using the military members state of legal residence.
+The Veterans Benefits and Transition Act of 2018 allows military spouses to elect to file a state resident return using the state of legal residence of the military member.
 Before the Veterans Benefits and Transition Act, spouses could only claim the same state of residence if they and their service member were from the same state.

-The benefit of this act is that military spouses will no longer need to file a separate resident return for their resident state.
+The benefit of this act is that military spouses will no longer need to file a separate resident return for their state of residence.
 Instead, they can file jointly with their spouse on the military member's state resident return.

 How does a nonmilitary spouse claim a resident state?